 Well part of it is, if someone wants to have a biological child, there’s a timeframe on that for women, where there isn’t so much for men.
 There are differences, so when I do my groups I only do them with women and I don’t do groups for men, because there aren’t enough men to have a group, even though I work with men all the time.
 It’s harder for men to come together to do this work.
 I think that’s just societal, and how men are raised in this society, it’s just harder.
 But it’s certainly subtly changing, because some of the classic fears you think men might have, women have also.

-‘My time isn’t my own,’, ‘Will I be able to still do all the things that I want to do,’ ‘Am I going to be a good enough parent?’ and ‘If I’m going to do this, I want to do it well,’ and ‘Is there going to be enough money?’
-Most people’s fears are the fear of regret, like ‘If I do this or don’t do it, will I regret it down the road?’
+“My time isn’t my own”; “Will I be able to still do all the things that I want to do?”; “Am I going to be a good enough parent?”; “If I’m going to do this, I want to do it well”; and “Is there going to be enough money?”
+Most people’s fears are the fear of regret, like “If I do this or don’t do it, will I regret it down the road?”

 Do you find sometimes that men are being spurred to make this decision earlier than they might have because their partners are concerned that their biological clocks are ticking away?

-This goes deeper than pros and cons, as you’ve said.
-So what do men need to know, to consider or to discover, if they’re unsure about having a child, or even a second or third child?
+As you’ve said, this goes deeper than pros and cons.
+So what do men need to know, to consider, or to discover, if they’re unsure about having a child, or even a second or third child?

 If someone’s made the decision but isn’t as thrilled about it as they’d like to be, doesn’t that speak to a lack of certainty?